daler/GFFutils_old/doc/source/overview.rst

 Overview
 --------
+Documentation can be found on the BitBucket wiki or in the ``doc/build/html/index.html`` file.

 This module is used for doing things with GFF files that are too complicated for a simple ``awk`` or ``grep`` command line call.